scottpantall/MsalAuthInMauiBlazor/README.md

 Go ahead, and copy those new values, and replace the ones in the *appsettings.json* file of our **SecureWebApi** project.

 Go to **Authentication**, click on **+ Add a platform**, then on Web.
+ScottNote: Why are we using Web if we're building a Maui app?!
+Oh this is still in the API things.

 ![image-20220920152625434](md-images/image-20220920152625434.png)